Steam Controller Explained: Valve's Missing Link for Couch PC Gaming

 - Anyone who wants plug-and-play simplicity above all else

-- Bluetooth behavior across PC, Deck, phones, and tablets
+- Bluetooth behavior across PCs, Deck, phones, tablets, and crowded rooms

 - Gyro feel across shooters, RPGs, and desktop navigation